bpfverif/agni/README.md

 deemed unsound by the previous `gen` verification condition, using our `sro` verification condition.
 It produces a similar table as in the prior part.
-- The third part `2.2 GENERATING POC FOR DOMAIN VIOLATIONS` performs synthesis.
+- The third part `2.2 Generating POC for domain violations` performs synthesis.
 It attempts to generate proof-of-concept mini eBPF programs using instructions that were deemed unsound by both the `gen` and `sro` verification conditions